Blues is a musical language. The overall blues sound comes from imposing a set of…

 Improvisation and Guitar Courses

-All students, in all guitar courses, I impart at my Melbourne Creative Guitar School, learn to improvise.
+All students, in all guitar courses, I impart at my Wollongong and Sydney Creative Guitar School, learn to improvise.
 At a guitar beginners level, you will learn to create basic variations of melody and harmony.
 As you progress throughout the levels, you will master a vast array of tools, to accomodate all your emotional needs.

 I encourage learning through group interaction.
 Therefore, I teach all basic courses in Group environments .
 These classes have a maximum fo 4 students per class.